Fall 2024 Issue of Ripples

 By Stephen Sapp

-• Before making any repairs to your home, be sure to consult Lakeport’s standards and RA’s Cluster-Property Guidelines before starting any work.
+• Before making any repairs to your home, be sure to consult Lakeport’s Cluster standards and RA’s Cluster-Property Guidelines before starting any work.
 See also the article titled “An Important Notice.”

 • Please remember that common parking spaces are meant to be shared rather than treated as regular personal spaces.
 You should routinely use your own garage/carport and driveway for your vehicles and leave common spaces for guests and service vehicles.